Tour/holiday representative: job description

 Vacancies are advertised online, in newspapers and trade publications including Travel Trade Gazette and Travel Weekly.
 Networking and speculative applications are advisable.

 A degree is not a standard requirement for tour rep roles.
-However, there can be strong competition to work as a holiday representative so a degree in a relevant subject such as leisure, travel, tourism or management can be hugely advantageous.
+However, there can be strong competition, so a degree in a relevant subject such as leisure, travel, tourism or management can be an advantage.

 Relevant experience or alternative qualifications will also be helpful in your applications.
-Experience gained within the hotel, tourism or travel trades (particularly overseas) are advantageous.
+Experience gained within the hotel, tourism or travel trades (particularly overseas) is advantageous.
 Familiarity and knowledge of key holiday destinations, foreign language skills, first aid knowledge or a driving licence can also be useful.
 Childcare qualifications or experience, or both, are likely to be an advantage if the role involves organising activities for children.

 - Excellent interpersonal skills